9z25/altcore-lib/README.md

 Many altcoin communities have forked bitcore-lib to work with their altcoin, but thus far, the overwheling majority of these forks are done in such a way that makes them *only* work for that altcoin.
-This means if you want to build an application that uses multiple altcoins, you ewill need to include with your application multiple versions of the same large library that is mostly the same.
+This means if you want to build an application that uses multiple altcoins, you will need to include with your application multiple versions of the same large library that is mostly the same.
 This is not much of a problem if you are building a desktop application, but for a web application (the only platform where javascript has a purpose to exist),